tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS implementations maintain (at least notionally) a next_receive_seq counter.
 This counter is initially set to zero.
-When a message is received, if its sequence number matches next_receive_seq, next_receive_seq is incremented and the message is processed.
+When a handshake message is received, if its message_seq value matches next_receive_seq, next_receive_seq is incremented and the message is processed.
 If the sequence number is less than next_receive_seq, the message MUST be discarded.
 If the sequence number is greater than